🟢 Mitochondrion

 easymode segment mitochondrion

-The mitochondrion model was trained at 30 Å/px and has a receptive field of almost 5000 Å. As a result, it is mostly able to recognize the full extent of mitochondria, and at high magnifications can be applied to tomograms in one go - no sliding window required, and thus utilizing the global context of the tomogram.
-The model was trained on manually curated 2D Ais UNet generated pseudolabels, using training data from human, mouse, baker's yeast, fission yeast, chlamydomonas, dictyostelium discoideum, and a number of eukaryotic species, as well as on various prokaryotic species to include counterexamples to mitochondria.
-We expect the model to perform well on any other FIB-milled cultured cell type, but note that mitochondria can have very different morphologies in different tissue samples; for example in human sperm (also included in the training data) - and advise caution in such cases.
+The mitochondrion model was trained at 50 Å/px and has a receptive field of 6400 Å. As a result, it is mostly able to recognize the full extent of mitochondria, and at high magnifications can be applied to tomograms in one go - no sliding window required, and thus utilizing the global context of the tomogram.
+The model was trained on manually curated 2D Ais UNet generated pseudolabels, using training data from human, mouse, baker's yeast, fission yeast, chlamydomonas, dictyostelium discoideum, and a number of other eukaryotic species, as well as on various prokaryotic species to include counterexamples to mitochondria.

 Example output

-Example of easymode segment mitochondrion output overlaid on a tomogram from EMPIAR-11899 (FIB-milled D. discoideum), a dataset which was not used to train this model.
+Example of easymode segment mitochondrion output overlaid on a tomogram of a human (HeLa) cell.